DavidShenJingtao/tp/docs/UserGuide.md

   - optionally, include @ as the first character
   - for more details, see the following: https://core.telegram.org/method/account.updateUsername#parameters

+### Data limits

+- Maximum contacts: 2500
+- Maximum unique sessions: 250
+- When either limit is reached, `add` will fail with a clear error message.
+- Importing a JSON data file that exceeds these limits will be rejected on startup.

 ### Viewing help : `help`

 Shows a message explaining how to access the help page.